 If you offer free shipping, lower shipping rates will increase your profit margin.
 If your customers pay for shipping, they are more likely to complete a purchase with a positive customer experience if you charge lower shipping costs.

-A recent study from the National Retail Federation (NRF) found that three quarters of respondents see free shipping as a must.
-This was a 68% increase from the previous year.
+A 2019 study from the National Retail Federation (NRF) found that three quarters of respondents see free shipping as a must.
+This was a 68% increase from 2018.
 That expectation includes free shipping for orders of less than $50.
 The best way to afford free shipping is to reduce shipping costs.

 You can’t reduce the weight of your products, but you can slim down your packaging and infill.

 - Use a bag rather than a box whenever you can.
-Most clothing can be safely shipped in Tyvek or plastic shipping bags.
+You can ship most clothing safely in Tyvek or plastic shipping bags.